-Perfect for the holiday season, these Individual Gingerbread Pudding Cake are warm, spicy and comforting.
-Enjoy them as individual puddings or make as one big one, if you prefer.
+Perfect for the holiday season, this gingerbread pudding cake is a warm, spicy and comforting dessert.
+Enjoy them as individual puddings or make as one big pudding cake, if you prefer.

-These Gingerbread Pudding Cakes are just the thing to enjoy while you sit on the couch watching Polar Express.
+Gingerbread pudding cake is the perfect thing to enjoy while you sit on the couch watching Polar Express.
 Or for a festive holiday dessert.
 Or for a warm treat after an afternoon out tobogganing.
-Yes, these taste like the season!
+Yes, these pudding cakes taste like the season!

 Pudding cakes are one of my favourite treats.
 It's like getting two desserts in one.
 These have a lovely light and gingerbread spiced cake topping, with a brown sugar "pudding" on the bottom.
 I love them with a dollop of whipped cream, but vanilla ice cream is lovely, too.

-You can make these as individual pudding cakes in ramekins or any small oven-proof small dish (My teacups here are oven-proof.
-Most aren't, so be sure before you try with your own cups).
+- You can make these as individual pudding cakes in ramekins or any small oven-proof small dish (My teacups here are oven-proof.
+Most aren’t, so be sure before you try with your own cups).
 This recipe should make 4 or 5 small ramekin-sized puddings.
 Less with larger ramekins.
 You can also bake this as one large pudding in a 8-inch-ish baking dish or skillet.
 If you need more, simply double the recipe.
-Doubling will get you a 9x13-inch pan, if you're feeding a crowd.

-These will puff up above the edge of the dish while cooking, but will settle back down as they cool.
+- These pudding cakes will puff up above the edge of the dish while cooking, but will settle back down as they cool.

 Ingredients